check before: 2025-12-15

 User Confusion

-Users may be confused by the new Copilot side pane and its functionalities, leading to frustration and decreased productivity as they adapt to the changes without prior preparation.
+Users may be confused by the new Copilot side pane and its functionalities, leading to frustration and decreased productivity during the transition period.

 - roles: End Users, Helpdesk Staff